ItsK1tty/w1tchdocs/docs/source/reference.rst

 *  ``flags`` (``int``) -- The flags for the text.
 * * Default is ``0``.

-More about text flags: :doc:`textflags`
+More about text flags: :doc:`things/textflags`

 **Returns:**